-Prerequisite: CE 210, CE 260, CE 320, CE 321, CE 350, CE 341, CE 341A.
+Prerequisites: CE 210, CE 260, CE 320, CE 321, CE 350, CE 341, CE 341A and senior standing in civil engineering.
 Simulates the submission and acceptance process normally associated with the initial design phases for a civil engineering project.
 Familiarizes students with the preparation of sketch plats, preliminary engineering design, and a related environmental assessment.
-Requirements include written submittals and oral presentations in defense of the project.
+Requirements include written submittals and oral presentations in defense of the project. and oral presentations in defense of the project.